nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-18-deploy-multiple-sites-docker.md

 `nano index.html`

-Go ahead and edit this file and save it and refresh `blog.selfhostbaby.xyz`.
+Go ahead and edit this file and refresh `blog.selfhostbaby.xyz`.
 It changed!
 You can serve a static website from this `www` folder.

 Play around and make more running containers from the Nginx docker image.
 Point them to different subdomains using Nginx Proxy Manager.

 The power is in your hands.
 You can run multiple Wordpress websites like this or other open source services.
-You can have them all running from one single VPS server and be neatly isolated from each other.
+You can have them all running from one single VPS server.